 TNPSC Group 2 Prelims Exam Pattern 2024

 Before going to the syllabus, check the prelims and main detailed exam patterns.
 The Prelims exam is just to screen out the non-serious candidates from the selection process.
-The prelims exam is only qualifying in nature and candidates have to score a minimum 90 marks to qualify.
+The prelims exam is only qualifying in nature and candidates have to score a minimum of 90 marks to qualify.
 Here we have provided the main highlight of the TNPSC Group 2 Prelims exam.

-Questions from General Tamil/General English, Aptitude and Mental Ability Test will be of S.S.L.C.
-Standard level
+• Questions from General Tamil/General English, Aptitude and Mental Ability Test will be of S.S.L.C.
+Standard level.

-Questions from General Studies will be of Degree Standard level
+• Questions from General Studies will be of Degree Standard level.

 TNPSC Group 2 Prelims Exam Pattern